30th March: National Doctor’s Day

-The assumption that doctors only heal the physical pain couldn’t be more incomplete.
-They may treat a patient’s wounds or recommend him an effective anti-biotic, but it’s the mental stress they relive by talking to their patients.
+The assumption that doctors only heal physical pain couldn’t be more incomplete.
+They may treat a patient’s wounds or recommend him an effective anti-biotic, but it’s the mental stress they relieve by talking to their patients.

 3. Bringing The Community Together

-The sheer joy of hearing the words” Congratulation, it’s a healthy baby” can only ignite the feelings of community and utmost satisfaction.
+The sheer joy of hearing the words” Congratulations, it’s a healthy baby” can only ignite the feelings of community and utmost satisfaction.

 There was a time when Infant mortality had the highest rating in the world due to a lack of medical professionals and resources.
 Now, it is because of the conscious choice that a young teenager makes of becoming a doctor, that has changed that bitter, harsh reality.

 Henceforth, it doesn’t matter what type of disease a doctor is treating.
-It’s actually the sense of community and togetherness, that doctors replenish, that make them an integral joining force of the community.
+It’s actually the sense of community and togetherness, that doctors replenish, that makes them an integral joining force of the community.

 4. Resilience And Dedication